Greek, Roman and Byzantine Pottery at Ilion (Troia):

 Please note that this is a public draft of work in progress

 Also known as "Late Roman C," Phocaean Red-Slip is the most common table ware of the fourth through sixth centuries.
 Varieties of Hayes forms 1, 2 and 3 are common, with form 3 dominant in fills associated with the late 5th and early sixth centuries.
-A form 5 is also cataloged below.
-Later forms are less common with few Hayes forms 8 and 10 having been identified.
-The Hayes form 10b cataloged below is among the latest well-dated ceramics to indicate that activity continued past the early sixth century earthquake.
+Later forms are less common, though examples of Hayes 5, 6, 8, 9 and 10 appear below.
+The Hayes form 10 is among the latest well-dated ceramics to indicate that activity continued past the early sixth century earthquake.
 The main typology of Phocaean Red Slip remains that of Hayes published in his Late Roman Pottery (1972), where the name is "Late Roman C".
 Hayes adopted "Phocaean Red Slip" in the supplement to this volume (1980).
 Subsequent publication of chemical analysis and kiln material confirm the attribution (EmpereurPicon 1986 and MayetPicon 1968).
 Ilion is relatively near the production centers around Phocaea so that many variants on the standard series appear in deposits at the site.
 This is also the case at Assos (Zelle 2003) and Ephesos (LadstätterSauer 2005), which are important points of comparison; similar variants are also known from Scythia (Opait 2004).

 image